 Types of Work Visas in Colombia

-Colombia changed its visa rules in December 2017 to create several different visa categories.
-The three main visa options include:
+Colombia most recently changed its visa rules in October 2022 to create several additional visa categories.
+Visa options include:

 - Visitor “V” type visa: Meant for visitors entering the country without permanent establishment.